-Other Restricted Funds include Trust Funds for program support and scholarships and bursaries and other Special Purpose Funds for activities that have been stipulated by donors and contributors.
+Other Restricted Funds include Trust Funds for program support and scholarships and bursaries and other Specific Purpose Funds for activities that have been stipulated by donors and contributors.
 The chart on the left shows the breakdown of these other restricted funds by category.
-During the year the University received donations of \$6.5 into the Trust Fund.
-The Trust Fund balance of \$20.2 consists of expendable trusts and the expendable portion of the University's endowment funds.
+During the year the university received donations of \$5.3 into the Trust Fund.
+The Trust Fund balance of \$23.1 consists of expendable trusts and the expendable portion of the university's endowment funds.
 The Specific Purpose Fund accounts for resources contributed to Saint Mary's that are restricted for specific purposes other than research.
-During the year the University received donations of \$1.0 for specific purposes.
-At March 31, 2020, the fund balance was \$5.7
+During the vear the university received donations of \$0.3 for specific purposes.
+As of March 31, 2021, the Specific Purpose Fund balance was \$5.3

-During the year, the Other Restricted Funds provided scholarships and bursaries totaling \$1.3.
+During the year, the Other Restricted Funds provided scholarships and bursaries totaling \$1.9, an increase of \$0.6 due to special funding related to the global pandemic.